-The Board believes that it is important to retain its flexibility to allocate the responsibilities of the positions of the Chairman of the Board (the "Chairman") and Chief Executive Officer in the way that it believes is in the best interests of the Company.
-After due consideration by the Board, the Board has concluded that combining the roles of Chairman and Chief Executive Officer is in the best interests of the Company.
-The Board believes that the combination of the roles of Chairman and Chief Executive Officer promotes the Board's and executive management's pursuit of the Company's business objectives by allowing the senior-most executive with accountability for the Company's day-to-day operations, who also possesses significant business and industry knowledge, to set Board meeting agendas (in consultation with the lead independent director) and to lead the related discussions.
+The Board of Directors believes that it is important to retain its flexibility to allocate the responsibilities of the positions of the Chairman of the Board (the "Chairman") and Chief Executive Officer in the way that it believes is in the best interests of the Company.
+After due consideration by the Board of Directors, the Board of Directors has concluded that combining the roles of Chairman and Chief Executive Officer is in the best interests of the Company.
+The Board of Directors believes that the combination of the roles of Chairman and Chief Executive Officer promotes the Board of Directors and executive management's pursuit of the Company's business objectives by allowing the senior-most executive with accountability for the Company's day-to-day operations, who also possesses significant business and industry knowledge, to set Board of Directors meeting agendas (in consultation with the lead independent director) and to lead the related discussions.

-The Board does not believe that separating these roles would enhance either the independence of the Board or its effectiveness in discharging its responsibilities.
-The Board adheres to sound corporate governance practices, as reflected in the Company's corporate governance policies, which the Board believes has promoted, and continues to promote, the effective and independent exercise of Board leadership for the Company and its stockholders.
-At each Board Meeting, non-management directors convene an executive session without the presence of management.
-Moreover, the non-management directors have elected one independent director to be the lead director.
-The lead director is Mr. Halprin.
-The lead director presides over executive sessions of the non-management directors and at all meetings at which the Chairman is not present; calls meetings of the non-management directors as he deems necessary; serves as a liaison between the Chairman and the non-management directors; advises the Chairman of the informational needs of the Board and approves information sent to the Board; and is available for consultation and communication if requested by major stockholders.
+The Board of Directors does not believe that separating these roles would enhance either the independence of the Board of Directors or its effectiveness in discharging its responsibilities.
+The Board of Directors adheres to sound corporate governance practices, as reflected in the Company's corporate governance policies, which the Board of Directors believes has promoted, and continues to promote, the effective and independent exercise of Board leadership for the Company and its stockholders.
+At each Board of Directors Meeting, non-management directors convene an executive session without the presence of management.
+Moreover, the non-management director presides over executive sessions of the non-management directors and at all meetings at which the Chairman is not present; calls meetings of the non-management directors as he deems necessary; serves as a liaison between the Chairman and the non-management directors; advises the Chairman of the informational needs of the Board of Directors and approves information sent to the Board of Directors; and is available for consultation and communication if requested by major stockholders.